MarcoPal/wp-custom-endpoints/README.md

 # WP-Custom-Endpoints
 A plugin to add custom endpoints to your WordPress REST API

-Edit the file config.php to setup your API namespace.
+Edit config.php to setup your API namespace.

-Edit the file route.php to add your custom endpoints.
+Edit route.php to add your custom endpoints.

 Add your controllers to manage the routes

 ### Example
 File route.php